leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

 ## Step#3 - Determine the name of the downloadable file
 - [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) is the header that indicates whether the content is an attachment or not.
 If it is an attachment, the filename will present in the header as follows: `Content-Disposition: attachment; filename="filename.jpg"`.
 - If the above step doesn't work, we should try to extract the filename from the given URL if it exists.
-    - In filename is present in the URL, then it is the last element in the given URL.
+    - If filename is present in the URL, then it is the last element in the given URL.
     - `gobook.pdf` is the name of the file in the given URL(http://www.golang-book.com/public/pdf/gobook.pdf).
 - If we still can't figure out the filename from the above steps, then return an error with the following message(`filename can't be determined`).